-- Strange noise from exhaust
+- Strange noise from the exhaust

-5. Malfunctioning throttle pedal
+5. Your Diesel Engine Has Malfunctioning throttle pedal

 There are many ways the TPS (Throttle Position Sensor) can fail.
 Do not think this thing will just be on or off.
-A TPS will fail by not being accurate, have a dead area in the pedal, bouncing readings and the hardware itself broken or sticking.
+A TPS will fail by not being accurate, have a dead area in the pedal, bouncing readings, and the hardware itself broken or sticking.

-6. Failing injectors
+6. Your Diesel Engine Has Failing injectors

-If you have an injector that is not operating correctly you will have a loss of power.
+If you have an injector that is not operating correctly, you will have a loss of power.
 Injector issues do no always throw engine codes.
 I have seen several times in my career an engine how 1 or even more bad injectors and never turn on the check engine light.

-7. Low fuel pressure
+7. Your Diesel Engine Has Low fuel pressure

-- Porous fuel lines – the braided fuel line soften over time will start to allow air into to fuel and cause all sorts of issues.
+- Porous fuel lines – the braided fuel line soften over time will start to allow air into fuel and cause all sorts of issues.

 - Weak lift pump – This can cause low power and intermittent hesitations.
 Even if it sounds fine!
 It is hard to measure in some applications, but I have seen this on many engines.

-8. Malfunctioning Turbo
+8. Your Diesel Engine Has Malfunctioning Turbo

 The turbo can have issues and cause substantial power loss.
 Regular inspection of the turbine inside is needed.
-If any trash enters the turbo the damage can be catastrophic.
-If the turbine is chipped or scored it will not be as efficient and a loss of power will occur.
+If any trash enters the turbo, the damage can be catastrophic.
+If the turbine is chipped or scored, it will not be as efficient, and a loss of power will occur.

-9. Internal engine problems
+9. Your Diesel Engine Has Internal engine problems

 - Broken rocker